- What is NIPT?

 What About the Accuracy of the NIPT Test?

 This test can predict with 97% to 99% accuracy whether your child is at risk of three of the most common genetic conditions.
 The reasons behind the inaccuracy of both positive and negative results are as follows:

 This might happen due to ‘vanishing twin syndrome’, and a scan can help determine if this is the case.
 A false positive might also be due to some problem present in the mother rather than the baby or caused by the presence of an abnormal cell line in the placenta but not in the baby.

 Causes of False Negatives:

 If the amount of foetal DNA present in the sample is too little, it can result in a false negative.
-An abnormal cell line that is present only in the baby, not in the placenta, can result in a false negative.
 Technical issues can also give a false negative.

 Also, when the mother is carrying twins or multiples, the result of NIPT may not be clear cut because it can be difficult to know which of the foetuses is affected without an individual amniocentesis for each.